Fanneyyy/SellStuff/readme.md

 The project can be executed with `gulp`

 ## Testing
 The application's code is all tested with unit tests using karma-jasmine.
-The tests are run by typing `karma-start` inside the project.
+The tests are run by typing `karma start` inside the project.
 The coverage can be found in the coverage folder after the tests have been executed.